DaCryptoRaccoon/BitcoinSoloPy/README.md

 A Big Thanks! 🎉
 Shoutout to all the brilliant minds who contributed, tested, and provided feedback.
 You're the real MVPs!

+## ⚠️ Disclaimer: Experimental Software  ⚠️

+This Python Bitcoin Solo Miner is an experimental tool designed for educational and entertainment purposes.
+While it demonstrates the principles of Bitcoin mining, users should exercise caution and understand the following:

+- **No Liability**: The creators and contributors of this software assume no liability for any loss or damage incurred as a result of using this software.
+This includes, but is not limited to, financial loss, data loss, hardware damage, or any other types of loss/damage.
+- **Resource Usage**: Bitcoin mining, even on a small scale, can be resource-intensive and may impact your computer's performance and power consumption.
+- **No Guarantees**: Success in mining Bitcoin is highly improbable due to the immense competition and computational power in the Bitcoin network.
+This software does not guarantee any earnings or mining success.
+- **Compliance with Laws**: Users are responsible for ensuring that their use of the software complies with local laws and regulations.
+- **Data Security**: As with any software that interacts with the internet, users should be cautious and ensure their systems are secure.

+By using this software, you acknowledge that you have read this disclaimer, understand its contents, and agree to use the software at your own risk.

+...

+# Happy Mining! 🎉

 Happy Mining! 🎉
 May your CPU be swift, your blocks be full, and your rewards be plentiful!